hasancatalgol/ml-postgres/README.md

-# 🧠 ML-POSTGRES: A Complete MLflow + PostgreSQL + MinIO Tracking Platform
+# 🧠 ML-POSTGRES: A Complete MLflow + PostgreSQL + MinIO + Prefect Tracking Platform

-This project sets up a local machine learning experimentation platform using Docker Compose, featuring:
+This project sets up a robust local machine learning experimentation platform using Docker Compose, featuring:

-- **MLflow** for experiment tracking
+- **MLflow** for experiment tracking and artifact versioning
-- **Prefect** orchestrating statistical tests and model train/test scripts
+- **Prefect** for orchestrating statistical tests and training pipelines
-- **PostgreSQL** as the metadata backend
+- **PostgreSQL** as the metadata and data warehouse backend
 - **MinIO** as the S3-compatible artifact store
-- **pgAdmin** for database management
+- **pgAdmin** for easy database management
-- **Auto-initialized SQL schemas** for a DWH
+- **Auto-initialized SQL schemas** for a structured DWH
 - **Custom client container** to run training scripts inside Docker

 ---